-In June 2016, the Financial Accounting Standards Board ("FASB") issued a new standard to replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-For trade and other receivables, loans, and other financial instruments, we will be required to use a forward-looking expected loss model rather than the incurred loss model for recognizing credit losses which reflects losses that are probable.
+In June 2016, the FASB issued a new standard to replace the incurred loss impairment methodology under current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+We will be required to use a forward-looking expected credit loss model for accounts receivables, loans, and other financial instruments.
 Credit losses relating to available-for-sale debt securities will also be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
-The new standard will be effective for us beginning July 1, 2020, with early adoption permitted beginning July 1, 2019.
-Application of the amendments is through a cumulative-effect adjustment to retained earnings as of the effective date.
-We are currently evaluating the impact of this standard on our consolidated financial statements.
+The standard will be effective for us beginning July 1, 2020, with early adoption permitted beginning July 1, 2019.
+Adoption of the standard will be applied using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date.
+We are currently evaluating the impact of this standard on our consolidated financial statements, including accounting policies, processes, and systems.